djalbat/murmuration/README.md

 Migrations and transactions for MariaDB.

-Murmuration is meant to be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) package.
-Aside from migrations it is deliberately simple and low level, in the sense that it provides no more than the bare minimum functionality needed to connect to a MariaDB database and execute queries, optionally in the context of transactions.
+Murmuration is meant to be used as alternative to a database [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).
+Aside from migrations, it is deliberately simple and low level, in the sense that it provides no more than the bare minimum functionality needed to connect to a MariaDB database and execute queries, optionally in the context of transactions.

-The migration functionality, if used correctly, will guarantee that a Node application's codebase remains in line with database it relies on, updating the latter each time the former is deployed.
+The migration functionality, if used correctly, will guarantee that a Node application's codebase remains in line with the database it relies on, updating the latter each time the former is deployed.

 The prescriptions given below are an essential part of the package.
 They show how to write database utility functions at scale, how to employ them in the context of transactions, and they outline in detail what practices need to be adhered to in order to guarantee successful migrations.